Asymmetric tri-bi-maximal mixing and residual symmetries: Symmetry origin of asymmetric TBM mixing

 As a first result, note that sets $\left<A,G\right>$ involving $A$ and elements $G^{\pm}_{1,2}$ or $X^{\pm}_{1,2}$ \textit{never} close.
 These, therefore, cannot be unified into a finite group irrespective of $\delta$.
 They could, however be unified into continuous groups such as \SU3 or $\mathrm{G}_2$; this possibility is left for future work.

 On the other hand, elements of $G^{\pm}_{3,4}$ and $X^{\pm}_{3,4}$ form finite groups with $A$ and $B$.
 We have listed these groups (or their orders, if too large) for certain phenomenologically allowed values of $\delta$ in table \ref{tab:groups}.
 Coincidentally, groups involving $X^{\pm}_3$ often give rise to groups isomorphic to (or at least of the same size than) the extensions by $G^{\pm}_3$.
 However, it is important to note that those are \textit{not the same} groups.
 In particular, they will act differently on the fermions and their mass matrices: For extensions with $G^{\pm}_{3}$, CP conservation is not required and fermions transform in a representation $\rep{3}\oplus\crep{3}$.
 If any GCP transformation is included, however, the fermions will transform in an irreducible $\rep{6}$.
 Of course, the GCP transformations extend to neutral and charged lepton sectors likewise.
-Thus, one may wonder whether or how those GCP transformations are consistent with \T which we observe to be a group of type I (see classification of \cite{Chen:2014tpa}).
-Type I groups are inconsistent with CP transformations in generic settings.
+Thus, one may wonder whether or how those GCP transformations are consistent with \T which we observe to be a group of type I.\footnote{ ``Type I'' here refers to the classification of \cite{Chen:2014tpa}.
+Type I groups are groups that do not have a class-inverting automorphism.
+This prohibits transformations that simultaneously map all irreps of a group to their respective complex conjugate irreps.
+Type I groups have no basis with real Clebsch-Gordan coefficients.
+The complex phases of the Clebsch-Gordan coefficients are known to be a symmetry-based source of explicit CP violation.} Type I groups are inconsistent with CP transformations in generic settings.
 However, this concrete model only features triplet irreps of \T (cf.~tab.~I of \cite{Perez:2019aqq}) for which consistent CP transformations are possible.
 This situation would drastically change for a model that also contains non-trivial one-dimensional irreps of \T. In such a case, CP violation with calculable phases would be unavoidable.
 This would be an interesting starting point for further model building that we do not pursue here.

 It is straightforward to check that out of the $12$ independent real degrees of freedom in $M_\nu$, $G^{\pm}_{3}$ removes $4$, while $X^{\pm}_{3,4}$ individually each remove $6$.
 Taken together, $\langle G^{\pm}_{3}, X^{\pm}_{3},X^{\pm}_4\rangle$ remove $8$ degrees of freedom, leaving $4$.
 We will now focus on this most predictive case.
 As is already clear from our discussions above, not all generators are needed to generate the maximal possible group $G_{\mathrm{max}}:=\langle A,B,G^{\pm}_{3}, X^{\pm}_{3},X^{\pm}_{4}\rangle$.
 Taking only $\langle G^{\pm}_{3},X^{\pm}_{3}\rangle$, $\langle G^{\pm}_{3},X^{\pm}_{4}\rangle$, or $\langle X^{\pm}_{3},X^{\pm}_{4}\rangle$ in addition to $A$ and $B$ is already sufficient to generate $G_{\mathrm{max}}$.
 We have ignored the transformations $G^{\pm}_{4}$ here, because they do not lead to constraints on the neutrino mass matrix.
 Nevertheless, we remark that the according unphysical global \Z2 factor (generated by $G^{-}_{4}$) will unavoidably be part of the total flavor symmetry group if any CP transformations are included in the symmetry.